 (b) satisfy the Principal Registrar that the plaintiff has complied with the Corporations Act and these rules in relation to applications for a winding-up order.

 5.10 Order substituting plaintiff in application for winding-up (Corporations Act s.
-465B) — Form 10
+465B) (Form 10)

 (1) If the Court makes an order under section 465B of the Corporations Act, the Court may also order that the substituted plaintiff or plaintiffs publish a notice stating that the substituted plaintiff or plaintiffs intend to apply for an order that the company be wound-up.